-It is often believed that development of match-3 style games are “same.”
+It is often believed that the development of match-3 style games is “same.”
 What is often misunderstood is the fact that while they are built on same source mechanism, they cannot be the same in terms of their feel, characters, ambiance, details and other intricacies that make any game an engaging experience for the users.

 A game called Shariki developed in 1994 by a Russian programmer is allegedly a “mother” of match-3 style games.
 If you compare the mechanic of that game and the games prevalent today, it can be said that match-3 style puzzle games have come of age inspite of retaining the basic mechanic and principle of the game.
 It is this branching out in terms of details and that make match-3 style games unique and different and not the SAME as the myth likes to believe.